MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 | [6.0.0-11.2.0]  | n/a                                        | n/a             |
 +-----------------+--------------------------------------------+-----------------+

-The widget module `ej.tool.frontpanel#widget`_ provides some widgets compatible with the Graphics Engine.
+The widget module `ej.tool.frontpanel.widget`_ provides some widgets compatible with the Graphics Engine.
 This module fetches by transitivity the module `com.microej.pack.ui.ui-pack(frontpanel)`_.
 When the Front Panel project does not require/use the latest Front Panel UI API, it can only fetch the widget module.